DunwichType/DTF_Proofs/README.md

 These files are provided under the MIT License.

-All files are in Indesign format. .indd files are CS2014 format, use .idml files for older versions of Indesign.
+All files are in Indesign format. .indd files are in CS2014 or CS2015 formats.
+Use .idml files for older versions of Indesign.

 Devanagari files use the Rhodium Libre typeface available at: https://github.com/DunwichType/RhodiumLibre